Sacrifice

 Jungian psychotherapy pays a great deal of attention to sacrifice, largely based on the psychological functions.
 A therapeutical movement into the unconscious requires the ‘happening’ of the sacrifice of the first function.

-López-Pedraza argues that Jungian clinical practice understands sacrifice of the dominant psychological function as a prerequisite for movement toward the unconscious.
+López-Pedraza grounds Jungian therapeutic theory in the necessity of sacrificing the dominant psychological function as the condition for genuine engagement with the unconscious.

 López-Pedraza, Rafael, Hermes and His Children, 1977supporting